-- A government, a party, a company (whether Tesco or Marks & Spencer) and a partnership (Skidmore, Owings & Merrill) are all it and take a singular verb. - 2 Brokers are singular.
+- 1 A government, a party, a company (whether Tesco or Marks & Spencer) and a partnership (Skidmore, Owings & Merrill) are all it and take a singular verb. - 2 Brokers are singular.
 Legg Mason Wood Walk is preparing a statement.

-So avoid:

-stockbrokers Morgan Stanley Smith Barney, bankers JPMorgan Chase or accountants Ernst & Young.

-3 Chemical, drug, pension: prefer the singular when referring to:

-chemical (not chemicals) companies drug- (not drugs) traffickers pension (not pensions) systems

-4 Countries are singular, even if their names look plural.
+So avoid: stockbrokers Morgan Stanley Smith Barney, bankers JPMorgan Chase or accountants Ernst & Young. - 3 Chemical, drug, pension: prefer the singular when referring to: chemical (not chemicals) companies drug- (not drugs) traffickers pension (not pensions) systems - 4 Countries are singular, even if their names look plural.
 The Philippines has a congressional system, as does the United States; the Netherlands does not.

-The United Nations is also singular.

-Abstract nouns that look plural when being used generally, without the definite article, an adjective or a possessive, are singular.
+The United Nations is also singular. - 5 Abstract nouns that look plural when being used generally, without the definite article, an adjective or a possessive, are singular.
 For example:

-acoustics economics

-athletics kinetics
+acoustics ballistics economics athletics dynamics kinetics

-ballistics mathematics

-dynamics mechanics

-physics propaganda politics statics

-when being used generally, without the definite article, are singular.
+mathematics physics propaganda mechanics politics statics when being used generally, without the definite article, are when being used generally, without the definite article, are singular.
 For example:

 "Economics is the dismal science" (Carlyle).

 "Politics is the art of the possible" (Bismarck).
 Statics is a branch of physics.